OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 [!include[Keyboard shortcut prerequisites](../includes/keyboard-shortcuts-prerequisites.md)]

+> [!NOTE]
+> To start with a working version of the add-in with keyboard shortcuts already enabled.
+Clone and run the [Keyboard Shortcuts PnP](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts) and follow along using the instructions below.

 There are three steps to add keyboard shortcuts to an add-in:

 1. [Configure the add-in's manifest](#configure-the-manifest).
-1. [Create or edit the extended overrides JSON file](#create-or-edit-the-extended-overrides-json-file) to define actions and their keyboard shortcuts.
+1. [Create or edit the shortcuts JSON file](#create-or-edit-the-shortcuts-json-file) to define actions and their keyboard shortcuts.
 1. [Add one or more runtime calls](#create-a-mapping-of-actions-to-their-functions) of the [Office.actions.associate](/javascript/api/office/office.actions#associate) API to map a function to each action.

 > [!NOTE]